icon Recharge Now for ₹1000 & Get ₹1600* In Your Wallet. Use Code: FLAT600 | Limited Period Offer On First Recharge

 Conditions of Free Alongside Ship (FAS)

-When dealing with FAS, it’s essential to understand that the exporter must deliver the goods, along with commercial invoices and any additional proof of conformity outlined in the contract, like an analysis certificate or weighbridge document.
+When dealing with FAS, it’s essential to understand that you must deliver the goods, along with commercial invoices and any additional proof of conformity outlined in the contract, like an analysis certificate or weighbridge document.
 These documents can be either in paper or electronic form, based on what’s agreed upon in the contract.

 FAS is designed explicitly for ocean or inland waterway transport and is particularly popular for bulk cargo like oil or grain.
-It’s important to know that FAS is unsuitable for containerized shipments delivered solely to a terminal.
+It’s important to know that FAS is unsuitable for containerised shipments delivered solely to a terminal.
 In such cases, the appropriate Incoterm would be FCA (Free Carrier).
 This distinction ensures clarity and adherence to the specific conditions of each Incoterm.

 Advantages of FAS Incoterm

-2. Buyer Control and Responsibility: FAS gives buyers significant control over the process.
+FAS gives buyers significant control over the process.
 The buyer takes charge when the goods are delivered alongside their designated shipping vessel.
 However, it’s essential to note that the buyer assumes responsibility for ensuring their vessel is equipped for loading and covers associated loading costs.

 Incorporating Free Alongside Ship (FAS) in Contracts

 Integrating Free Alongside Ship (FAS) into international trade contracts means that the goods will be delivered next to the buyer’s ship, ready for reloading.
 FAS is an incoterm, a set of rules established by the International Chamber of Commerce to govern global transactions.
+Incoterms, including FAS, provide:

 • A framework for sellers and buyers